bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:57:17

-Oh, you mean that they will be linking one to the previous?
+You mean that they will be linking one to the previous?

 Speaker 2: 00:57:20